This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure.

 Blueberry – Blueberry Honey Produced in the Northeast regions of the US, blueberry blossoms yield the nectar for this variety.
 Normally light in color, it has a slight blueberry flavor.

-Buckwheat – Honey made from buckwheat nectar is known for its rich flavor.
+Buckwheat – Buckwheat Honey is made from buckwheat nectar and is known for its rich flavor.
 It is rich in antioxidants but the taste is too bold for some honey connoisseurs.
 The color is very dark similar to molasses.
 Some beekeepers plant buckwheat to feed their bees.

 Dandelion – Most Dandelion Honey comes from New Zealand.
-It has a floral aroma and is dark amber in color.
+It has a floral aroma and is dark amber-color.
 The tangly flavor is often enjoyed right from the jar.